emlautarom1/lambda-library/docs/05-ReaderT.md

 Where things differ from just using type classes and this alternative is that the monad that we are going to use for the production code is no longer `IO` but something else.
 It's going to be a `ReaderT` over and `Env` that will keep the implicit state (the `BookDB`) and the `IO` monad.

-We can choose to use `ReaderT` directly but I prefer a different type to track better where is used, but also be able to restrict whether we want `MonadIO` or `MonadFail` for example.
+We can choose to use `ReaderT` directly but I prefer a different opaque type to track better where is used, and also to be able to restrict whether we want `MonadIO` or `MonadFail` for example.

 ```haskell
 {-# LANGUAGE GeneralisedNewtypeDeriving #-}